Samworth27/T1A1/README.md

  - Ethical Requirements
    - Stable Code
-     - If your providing a trading service (brokerage website, trading platform), any errors in code has the ablity to lose money for whoever are using your service
+     - If your providing a trading service (brokerage website, trading platform), any errors in code has the ability to lose money for whoever are using your service
-     - if working with a large enough amount of equity ie. an investment firm, erroneus code has the potential to destabalise the market and lose vast sums of money [^7-1]
+     - if working with a large enough amount of equity ie. an investment firm, erroneous code has the potential to destabilise the market and lose vast sums of money [^7-1]
      -